Hawaiian Spam Musubi

-A favorite Hawaiian way to eat Spam is in the form of a musubi (pronounced moo-soo-bee, with no accent).
-It is a fried slice of spam on rice pressed together to form a small block, then wrapped with a strip of seaweed.
-The Spam musubi is eaten as a sandwich, and it is perhaps the Island’s favorite “to go” or snack food.
+A favorite Hawaiian way to eat Spam is a fried slice of spam on rice pressed together to form a small block, then wrapped with a strip of seaweed.
+The Spam musubi is eaten as a sandwich, and it is perhaps the Island's favorite "to go" or snack food.

 A special kitchen gadget, known as the Spam Musubi Press, is responsible for the proliferation of this treat.
 It is a special plexiglas mold with the outline of a single Spam slice.

 - 3 cups uncooked Japanese medium-grain sushi rice

 Wash rice, stirring with your hand, until water runs clear.
 Place rice in a saucepan with water; soak 30 minutes.
 Drain rice in colander and transfer to a heavy pot or rice cooker; add 4 cups water.
 If you don't have a rice cooker, place rice and water into a large heavy saucepan over medium-high heat; bring just to a boil, reduce heat to low and simmer, covered, for 15 minutes.
 Turn off heat and leave pan, covered, for 15 additional minutes.

 Cut nori in half widthwise.
 Place cut nori in a resealable plastic bag to keep from exposing the nori to air (exposing the nori to air will make it tough and hard to eat).

 Cut Spam into 8 rectangular slices approximately 1/4-inch thick.
 In a large ungreased frying pan over medium heat (Spam has plenty of grease to keep it from sticking), fry slices until brown and slightly crispy. remove from heat, drain on paper towels, and set aside.